nasa/Common-Metadata-Repository/dev-system/README.md

 As noted above, you will need to create a `profiles.clj` in the `dev-system` directory.
 This will provide configuration/authentication information required by CMR for a local, in-memory "deployment".
-You will need to contact a core CMR developmer for the appropriate values for each key in `profiles.clj`.
+You will need to contact a core CMR developer for the appropriate values for each key in `profiles.clj`.

 ## Security of `dev-system`